eslint/eslint/docs/src/rules/prefer-const.md

-Requires `const` declarations for variables that are never reassigned after declared.

 If a variable is never reassigned, using the `const` declaration is better.

 `const` declaration tells readers, "this variable is never reassigned," reducing cognitive load and improving maintainability.